 Who is the service for?

-We work with deaf and hearing impaired children both with and without additional special educational needs and disabilities.
+We work with visually impaired children both with and without additional special educational needs and disabilities.
 We work with children who are Multi-Sensory Impaired (MSI) or deafblind i.e. they have an impairment of both hearing and vision.

-The service is available to support all children with a diagnosed permanent hearing loss.
-This does not include children with temporary hearing problems such as glue ear.
+The service is available to support all children with a visual impairment that affects their learning.
+This does not include children whose vision is successfully corrected to normal through the use of glasses.

 How can I start using the service?

-If you are a parent or carer of a child moving into Leeds who already has a diagnosis of a hearing impairment you can contact us directly on 0113 378 5296 or email us.
+If you are a parent or carer of a child with visual impairment moving into Leeds you can contact us directly on 0113 378 5296.